flurry101/ALibraryManagementSystem/README.md

 Here, the MySQL.
 Connector module has been used to allow users to interact with the LDMS database which is present in MySQL through the python front end.

 ### **SCOPE OF THE PROJECT**

-As the technology and the passion of being well read is increasing day by day, the need for a well-organized, computer based library management system has become the need of the society.
+As the technology and the passion of being well read is increasing day by day, the need for a well-organized, computer-based library management system has become the need of the society.
 This system helps the admin and the librarian to maintain large data about the users and their daily activity in the library.
-It should be suitable for maintaining records about the books borrowed, issued and returned.
-Our Library Management system is the best option for it.
+It should be suitable for maintaining records about the books **borrowed, issued and returned.**

 ### **CONVENTIONAL SYSTEM**